-Cash and cash equivalents increased by 35% to ₽ 36.41 billion from ₽ 27.05 billion mainly from the proceeds of perpetual securities issuance and availment of loans, reduced by cash dividend and
+Cash and cash equivalents increased by 35% to P 36.41 billion from P 27.05 billion mainly from the proceeds of perpetual securities issuance and availment of loans, reduced by cash dividend and distribution payments, spending for capital projects and increase in working capital requirements during the year.

-Financial assets at fair value went up to ₽ 1.01 billion from ₽ 603 million due to higher gains on outstanding currency hedges.
+Financial assets at fair value went up to P 1.01 billion from P 603 million due to higher gains on outstanding currency hedges.